davidmoten/timesheet/README.md

 timesheet
 =========

-Time recording web application using Google BigTable storage on Google AppEngine.
+Time recording web application configured for deployment to Google AppEngine.

 Features are: